DFE-Digital/get-into-teaching-app/app/views/content/early-years-teaching-training.md

 $EY-graduate-employment$

 ### Undergraduate training
-This route is for people who want to study a full-time bachelor’s degree in an early-childhood related subject leading to EYTS.
+This route is for people who want to study for a full-time bachelor’s degree in an early-childhood related subject leading to EYTS.

 $EY-undergraduate$